-The AD7896 is a fast, 12-bit ADC that operates from a single 2.7 V to 5.5 V supply and is housed in small 8-lead PDIP and 8-lead SOIC packages.
-The part contains an 8 μs successive approximation ADC, an on-chip track-and-hold amplifier, an on-chip clock, and a high speed serial interface.
+The AD7896 is a fast, 12-bit ADC which operates from a single +2.7 V to 5.5 V supply and is housed in a small 8-pin mini-DIP and 8-pin SOIC.
+The part contains an 8 μ s successive approximation A/D converter, an on-chip track/hold amplifier, an on-chip clock and a high speed serial interface.

 Output data from the AD7896 is provided via a high speed, serial interface port.
-This 2-wire serial interface has a serial clock input and a serial data output with the external serial clock accessing the serial data from the part.
+This two-wire serial interface has a serial clock input and a serial data output with the external serial clock accessing the serial data from the part.

-In addition to the traditional dc accuracy specifications, such as linearity, full-scale, and offset errors, the AD7896 is also specified for dynamic performance parameters, including harmonic distortion and signal-to-noise ratio.
+In addition to the traditional dc accuracy specifications such as linearity, full-scale and offset errors, the AD7896 is also specified for dynamic performance parameters including harmonic distortion and signal-to-noise ratio.

-The part accepts an analog input range of 0 V to $V{\rm DD}$ and operates from a single 2.7 V to 5.5 V supply, consuming only 9 mW typical.
-The $V{\rm DD}$ input is also used as the reference for the part so that no external reference is required.
+The part accepts an analog input range of 0 V to V{DD} and operates from a single +2.7 V to +5.5 V supply consuming only 9 mW typical.
+The V{DD} input is also used as the reference for the part so that no external reference is required.

-The AD7896 features a high sampling rate mode and, for low power applications, a proprietary automatic power-down mode where the part automatically goes into power-down once conversion is complete and "wakes up" before the next conversion cycle.
+The AD7896 features a high sampling rate mode and, for low power applications, a proprietary automatic power down mode where the part automatically goes into power down once conversion is complete and "wakes up" before the next conversion cycle.

-The part is available in a small, 8-lead, 0.3" wide, plastic or hermetic dual-in-line package (PDIP) and in an 8-lead, small outline IC (SOIC).
+The part is available in a small, 8-pin, 0.3" wide, plastic or hermetic dual-in-line package (mini-DIP) and in an 8-pin, small outline IC (SOIC).